nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ```
 __________________________________________________________
 editstep 2
-There are 1 steps in the list
+There is 1 step in the list
 1. chop beef
 Which step do you want to edit?
 Type 'quit' to exit the edit view